 - The property occupier or owner can prove they were unaware of the defect and that any other reasonable individual would not have known the defect existed

-What Compensation Could I Receive in a Premises Liability Claim?
+What Compensation Could I Receive in a Chicago Premises Liability Claim?

 If your attorney can successfully resolve your premises liability claim you can expect to obtain financial compensation to pay for your current, past and future medical expenses, lost wages, loss of future earnings, disfigurement, disability, loss of consortium, loss of normal life, pain, suffering, mental anxiety and other non-tangible damages.

-Who Pays the Compensation in a Premises Liability Case?
+Who Pays the Compensation in an Illinois Premises Liability Case?

 Cashing the check usually means you agree that the funds they provide have settled your claim fully and finally.
 An attorney working on your behalf can evaluate the merits of your case and provide legal options to resolve your claim using their comprehensive negotiation skills.
 Typically, going it alone without an attorney results in insufficient monetary compensation to recover all your damages.

-You might feel reluctant in filing a claim for compensation against your friend or neighbor if the accident that harmed you or your child occurred at their home.
-However, the property owner or occupier's insurance company pays for damages, not your neighbor or friend.
+You might feel reluctant in filing a claim for compensation against your friend or neighbor if the accident that harmed you or your child occurred at their home, but you still can bring a case in a way that minimizes any controversy or animus.
+However, the property owner or occupier's insurance company normally pays for damages, not your neighbor or friend.
 An attorney working on your behalf can ensure that the case for compensation involves only the insurance company and not an individual you consider a friend or neighbor and want to protect.

-What do I do if my Child was Hurt at School or on Campus?
+What do I do if My Child was Hurt at School or on Campus in Illinois?

-What if my Slip and Fall Injury Occurred by Tripping on a Broken City Sidewalk?
+What if My Slip and Fall Injury Occurred by Tripping on a Broken Chicago Sidewalk?

-Even though governmental entities are considered immune to lawsuits, a reputable personal injury attorney who specializes in premises liability cases might be able to assist you in obtaining financial compensation for your damages.
+Even though governmental entities are considered immune to lawsuits, a reputable personal injury attorney who specializes in premises liability cases might be able to assist you in obtaining financial compensation for your damages from the city.

 If you were harmed or your loved one was killed while on someone else's premises, you are likely entitled to file a compensation case in a court of law.
 If you are ready to take the first legal step following your injuries from a premises liability accident, contact the Rosenfeld Injury Lawyers law offices today at (888) 424-5757.
 Speak with our law firm to schedule an appointment for a free, no-obligation case consultation.
 Our attorneys will review your case and provide numerous legal options to resolve your compensation claim successfully.
 Our law firm will handle every aspect of your case to its successful conclusion.